hdser/circles-nethermind-plugin/Circles.Pathfinder/EventSourcing/Readme.md

     - **Reversing Actions**: Applies the inverse of all actions (events) that occurred after the specified block, effectively undoing those changes.
     - **Timestamp Adjustment**: Resets the internal `_currentTimestamp` to the timestamp of the specified block.
 - **Use Cases**: Handling blockchain reorganizations or rolling back to a known good state for analysis.

+## Integration with other Components

+On startup, all database-persisted trust events are replayed in order and sent to the `TrustGraphAggregator`.
+After the initialization it must receive all new `Trust` events as well as all blocks.
+The block must be wrapped in a `BlockEvent` and is used to update the aggregator's time so that it can determine when a trust relation expires.